Siroz555/CaribouStonks/README.md

     - Hide the entities forming the Tree Break Animation.

 - Hunting
-    - Display Shard prices in Hunting Box, Attribute Menu and Fusion Machine.
+    - Display Shard prices in Hunting Box, Attribute Menu, and Fusion Machine.
     - Display the number of missing Shards and the price to max it out.

 - Fishing